 Leeks & Spring Onions

-There are two ways to store leeks and spring onions depending on whether you want them to keep growing or not.
-If you do, put them in a jar with an inch of water covering the roots, then keep the jar on a windowsill.
-If you don’t want them to grow, wrap the roots in damp kitchen roll, pop it in a little plastic bag and store in the fridge.
+If you want to store leeks and spring onions so that they keep growing, put them in a jar with an inch of water covering the roots then keep the jar on a windowsill.

 Potatoes (and sweet potatoes) need to breathe, so it’s best to store them in a cardboard box or paper bag in a cool, dark place.
 Never in the fridge!
 And remember that you can still eat them if they’ve started to sprout.

 To keep your mushrooms fresh for longer, store in their original packaging in the fridge.
 Did you know you can also leave them on a sunny windowsill before cooking to enrich them with vitamin D?